 By Paul Samael The typical male mid-life crisis seems to involve things like buying a sports car and generally behaving embarrassingly for your age.
 It’s often prompted, so I’m told, by a fear that time might be starting to run out to do all the things you want to do with your life.
 Somehow, the … Continue reading My Self-Publishing Mid-Life Crisis

 All my life I have loved horses and dogs.
 I am also a Christian.
 When my time came to begin writing, these passions made my books.
 I had a very clear dream which began my first one which is now titled, Challenger.
 What follows may sound familiar.
-The sitting and writing it all out … Continue reading Indie Writing for a Niche Market
+The sitting and writing it all out was … Continue reading Indie Writing for a Niche Market

 Natasha D. Lane If someone were to say writing is not for the feign of heart, I think writers everywhere would applaud in agreement.
 Now, if this same someone were to say writing is not for those with empty wallets, we’d applaud, then check our bank accounts.
 We indie authors would probably check twice for … Continue reading Five Ways to Save Money As An Indie Author